Helping the struggling reader requires calmness on all sides.

 When emotionally upset, students cannot pay attention, learn, or remember.

-It takes less effort to teach a young student than one who has encountered years of failure.
+And it takes more effort to teach a student who has encountered years of failure than it does to teach a young one.

 Nevertheless, a positive attitude can break down low concepts of self-esteem.
-Here are some guidelines for helping the troubled reader:
+Here are some guidelines for helping the struggling reader:

 - Reduce the distractions during lessons by providing a quiet place to learn.